vukics/cppqed/doc/quantumdata.rst

 **Semantics:**

   *Unary system*
-    Imagine having a mode represented in Fock basis with ladder-operator :math:`a`.
+    Assume a mode represented in Fock basis with ladder-operator :math:`a`.
 To calculate the quantum expectation value

     .. math::